 Skip to main content

-ERC awards 8.3 million Euros to Scientists in Portugal
+ERC awards 8.3 million euros to scientists in Portugal

-According to ERC data, on average, each ERC project generates employment for more than 5 people, from researchers to science managers, PhD students or technicians, and represents an international recognition of the research carried out and an important milestone in the scientific independence of these early career scientists.
+According to ERC data, on average, each ERC project generates employment for more than 5 people, from researchers to science managers, PhD students or technicians, and represents international recognition of the research carried out and an important milestone in the scientific independence of these early career scientists.

 ANNEXES:

-ERC News
+ERC news